-Pursuant to Paragraph 2 of Article 42 of Law on Nuclear Safety not less frequently than once per year the holder of a licence shall be required to publicly announce the information about the nuclear safety condition of a relevant installation.
+Pursuant to Article 391 of Law on Nuclear Safety the public, as defined in this article, as one or more person and/or juridical persons, their associations, organizations or groups, can participate in the adoption of the following decisions in the field of nuclear energy: evaluation of site, construction, operating, decommissioning and post-closure surveillance of disposal facilities.
+Pursuant to Paragraph 2 of Article 42 of Law on Nuclear Safety, not less frequently than once per year the holder of a licence shall be required to publicly announce the information about the nuclear safety condition of a relevant installation.

 More details on public information can be found in Article 10 Transparency.
 Information on public participation is provided in Article 10.2 of this report.